 Shabbat dinner – the meal that marks the beginning of Shabbat on Friday evenings – is a proper ritual, and something that not even Israelis who aren’t religious dare to skip.
 Similar to that, there’s Shabbat breakfast on Saturday mornings (though many Israelis now opt for brunch instead).

 There is no better way to enjoy Israeli food than a proper, home cooked meal.
-If you don’t have friends in Israel that will graciously invite you for dinner – on Shabbat or any other day of the week – you can count on Betzavta, a small Israeli company that for the last few years has been putting in touch tourists with local families all over the country with the short term goal of allowing visitors to get inside an Israeli home and get a taste of a home cooked meal and the long term aim of creating new, lasting friendships.
+If you don’t have friends in Israel that will graciously invite you for dinner you can count on one of the many Israeli organizations that in the last few years have been putting in touch tourists with local families all over the country with the short term goal of allowing visitors to get inside an Israeli home and get a taste of a home cooked meal and the long term aim of creating new, lasting friendships.

-Although Betzavta allows you to book local dinners for any day of the week, I wholeheartedly recommend booking a Shabbat dinner.
+Although they allow you to book local dinners for any day of the week, I wholeheartedly recommend booking a Shabbat dinner.
 Depending on your interests, you may get to experience a Shabbat prayer too.

 Another reason for veganism being so popular is the fact that Israel is a relatively young country, often adopting new trends – including culinary ones – and making them its own.